-My research examines how employee autonomy relates to experiences of workplace diversity and inequality.
+My research examines how employee autonomy relates to experiences of workplace inequality.
 Practically, these tensions regarding autonomy and control often relate to when, where and how work is performed (e.g., flex work, remote work, gig work, AI-augmented work).
-The importance of gender and social class is also prominent in much of my work.
+The importance of gender and class is also prominent in much of my work, reflecting how social positions, roles, and identities influence access to and experiences of autonomy.
+The role of technologies (AI, platforms, remote work technologies) in experiences of autonomy and inequality is often a feature of my research.

 My research has received awards, including the Rosabeth Moss Kanter Award and the Work Family Researchers Network’s Kathleen Christensen Dissertation Award.
 My dissertation was also a finalist for the Industry Studies Association Dissertation Award and the runner-up for the Louis Pondy Best Dissertation Paper Award.